Plug-in Channel Estimation with Dithered Quantized Signals in Spatially Non-Stationary Massive MIMO Systems: Simulation results

 \subsection{Ergodic sum rate evaluation}

-Finally, we evaluate the proposed scheme in terms of the ergodic sum rate given in \eqref{eq:sum-rate}.
+Given the estimated channels, we evaluate the proposed scheme in terms of the ergodic sum rate given in \eqref{eq:sum-rate}.
 We test with $K = 4$ users and assume that the channel geometry of all users follows the setting described at the beginning of this section.
-For each channel estimation we test with MRC, ZF, and BLMMSE receivers given in \eqref{eq:receivers_mrc}, \eqref{eq:receivers_zf}, and \eqref{eq:receivers_blm}, respectively.
-Similarly as in the previous part, beside the non-dithered and dithered schemes we also provide results based on the true channel covariance matrix.
-However, unlike for the channel MSE criterion used in the previous part, the use of the true covariance is not guaranteed to yield a better sum rate, as a channel estimator with smaller MSE does not necessarily yield a higher sum rate.
+For each channel estimation, we test with MRC, ZF, and BLMMSE receivers given in \eqref{eq:receivers_mrc_zf}, and \eqref{eq:receivers_blm}.
+The results of non-dithered and dithered schemes are all based on APS-fitting with $G=M$.
+Similarly as in the previous part, besides the non-dithered and dithered schemes we also provide results based on the true channel covariance matrix.
+However, unlike for the channel MSE criterion used in the previous part, the use of the true covariance is not guaranteed to yield a better sum rate, as a channel estimator with a smaller MSE does not necessarily yield a higher sum rate.
 Furthermore, we provide results based on the true channel vectors as upper bounds.